exoplatform/exo-documentation/docs/GettingStarted.rst

 ---------------

 As an article's author or as a platform-wide publisher (publisher:/platform/web-contributors role required), you can archive articles from News application interface.
-An "archive/unarchive" icon is available in the right side of the article's preview next to share, edit and pin icons.
+An "archive/unarchive" icon is available on the right side of the article's preview next to "share", "edit" and "pin" icons.

 |image211|